pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 ### PAM-02 - Password Composition Policy

-The PCP used for the of ApiKey used here must be **static**, i.e. there is no automatic update of the ApiKey done by PAM-02 environment.
+The PCP used for the of ApiKey defined in PAM-02 will be used in PAM-01, and in PAM-02 this ApiKey must be **static**, i.e. there is no automatic password update of this ApiKey done by PAM-02 environment.
 Update to the ApiKey is done by PAM-01.

 ![PCP - ApiKey Static](/docs/images/PCP-ApiKey-static.png)

-> [!NOTE]
-> The composition rules for the PCP used for ApiKeys on PAM-02 must match the composition rules for PAM User on PAM-01.
-Reason is that random passwords generated must be acceptable passwords for the ApiKey and PAM user on PAM-02.
-Password age enforcement is a difference between the two PCP used in PAM-01 and PAM-02.
-In PAM-02 the PCP is static.
-In PAM-01 the PCP is dynamic.

 ### PAM-02: ApiKey - TargetApplication

-It is important to differentiate a standard ApiKey with the dynamic ApiKey used here.
-A new target application `ApiKey-static` is created using the PCP with higher length and a age limit.
+It is important to differentiate a standard ApiKey, which may have dynamic password update, with the static ApiKey used here.
+Create a new target application `ApiKey-static` and use the PCP without password age enforcement.
+The password length must be sufficiently high.

 ![TargetApplication - ApiKey Static](/docs/images/PAM-02-TargetApplication-ApiKey.png)

 ### PAM-02: ApiKey - TargetAccount

-Finally, for the ApiKey the internal ID is added to the name used when the PAM user was created.
-Identify the correct target account and change the target application to `ApiKey-dynamic`.
+Finally, on PAM-02 locate the ApiKey created when the local PAM user was saved.
+Change the password to a new random value using the length and composition policy for the PCP defined for ApiKey-static.
+View the password for the ApiKey and make note of both username and password.
+They will be used on PAM-01.

 ![TargetAccount - ApiKey](/docs/images/PAM-02-TargetAccount-ApiKey.png)

-When updating the target account for the ApiKey verify that it is synchronizing with PAM and that a new random password is generated with the length defined in the PCP.

-The ApiKey account exist on PAM-02 and is managed by PAM-01.
-To setup the target account in PAM-01 it is necessary to view/copy the current password of the ApiKey and use it later when creating a target account in PAM-01.

 ![TargetAccount - ApiKey Password](/docs/images/PAM-02-TargetAccount-ApiKey-Password.png)

 # PAM-01: PAM setup

-This is the PAM environment from where the PAM user on PAM-02 is managed.
-Alas, for PAM-01 the PAM-02 environment is just a target system or end-point.
+PAM-01 is where local PAM user and ApiKey on PAM-02 are managed from.
+From PAM-01 the other PAM environment is just an end-point using the `PAM User` connector.

 ## PAM-01: Password Composition Policy

-When creating new random passwords for PAM users a new PCP is used.
-The PCP uses a password age enforcement to let PAM-01 change the password for the PAM user on PAM-02 frequently.
+Passwords for the target accounts created on PAM-01 for the local PAM user and ApiKey existing on PAM-02 must be changed automatically by PAM-01.
+For this purpose a new PCP is created using password age enforcement.
+Both the local PAM user and ApiKey (on PAM-02) will use passwords generated with this PCP, thus the length of the password must not be greater than the local PAM user passwords on PAM-02 (Global Settings).

 ![PCP - PAM User Dynamic](/docs/images/PCP-PAMUser-Passwords-dynamic.png)

 > [!NOTE]
-> The compositon of passwords from this PCP must be aligned with PCP used on PAM-02.
-Also note that this PCP is used for random passwords for both the ApiKey and PAM user on PAM-02.
+> The compositon of passwords from this PCP must be aligned with PCP used on PAM-02 for ApiKeys and settings for local PAM user passwords.
 The PCP used on PAM-01 is dynamic and the PCP used on PAM-02 is static.

 ### PAM-01: TargetApplication

-The same target application is used for both the ApiKey and PAM user existing on PAM-02.
+The same target application on PAM-01 is used for target accounts is used for both the ApiKey and local PAM user existing on PAM-02.

 ![TargetApplication - PAM User](/docs/images/PAM-01-TargetApplication-1.png)

-Use defaults for the tab `PAM User`.
-Consider that the communication is from the TCF server attached to PAM-01 to PAM server in PAM-02.
+Use defaults for the tab `PAM User`, but consider that the communication path from the TCF server attached to PAM-01 to a PAM server in PAM-02.

 ![TargetApplication - PAM User](/docs/images/PAM-01-TargetApplication-2.png)

 In the tab `PAM User (remote)` verify that the checkbox `PAM is remote` is **checked**.